 Historic Downtown is a highlight of any Fernie travel itinerary.
-Centred around 2nd Avenue, Fernie offers boutique shopping, dining, attractions and activities of a more gentle nature.
-Plan to spend at least a day exploring all the unique features and soaking up the charming atmosphere from a summer patio or on a snowy stroll, while enjoying spectacular mountain views in every direction.
+Centred around 2nd Avenue primarily between 4th Street and 9th Street (not the highway through town), downtown offers boutique shopping, dining, attractions and activities of a more gentle nature.
+Plan to spend a day exploring all the unique features and soaking up the charming atmosphere from a summer patio or on a snowy stroll, while enjoying spectacular mountain views in every direction.
+Fernie is a small community more than a mass tourist destination so shops typically close after 5/6pm and some are closed on Sundays.

-Fernie's historic downtown has become well known as a filming location, having featured in the 2010 hollywood blockbuster 'Hot Tub Time Machine' and Disney's 2012 children's film 'Santa Paws 2: The Santa Pups'.
+Fernie's historic downtown has become well known as a filming location, having featured in the 2018 Liam Neeson film 'Cold Pursuit', the 2010 Hollywood blockbuster 'Hot Tub Time Machine' and Disney's 2012 children's film 'Santa Paws 2: The Santa Pups'.

-Parking is free in downtown Fernie, larger vehicles will find more space on 1st Avenue or in the parking lot on the corner of 3rd Avenue & 4th street.
+Parking is free in downtown Fernie, larger vehicles will find more space on the streets or avenues that surround the main 2nd Avenue downtown strip.

 Places to visit & things to see & do

-- Start at the Fernie Museum and Visitor Information Centre for an informative and fascinating look at the history that has shaped our town.
+- Start at the Fernie Museum for an informative and fascinating look at the history that has shaped our town.
 Virtual guides based on real local historical figures will lead you through Fernie's storied past, legends and unique flora, fauna and geology.
 Visit the 2nd floor gallery for special exhibitions.

 - The Fernie Heritage Library is a beautiful stone building that was once Fernie's Post Office and Customs Building.
 It now houses 3 floors of reference, literature and magazines plus a cosy children's corner, study room, meeting rooms and computer lab.
 Large arched windows flood the 18ft upper floors with light making this a welcoming and pleasant space to spend an afternoon.
 The library also features a charming garden and is home to many events including the Fernie Writers' Series which brings some of Canada's most prestigious writers to Fernie.